jacksarick/TeaCuP/notes.md

 - [x] GET: get a variable value
 - [x] SET: set a variable value
+- [ ] See if we can secure the connection
 - [ ] Add command line interaction
 - [ ] Save to file